AlonsoBTech/terraform-portfolio-project/README.md

 ## <a name="quick-guide">🤸 Quick Guide</a>

-Create a S3 bucket and DynamoDB table for Terraform state locking.

-For the S3 bucket give it a name and leave all other defaults then click create.
+Create a S3 bucket and DynamoDB table for Terraform state locking.For the S3 bucket give it a name and leave all other defaults then click create.

 S3 Bucket Creation:
 ![name tf s3](https://github.com/user-attachments/assets/f003ae42-62e6-468f-af2b-33dc00769501)